nkhanal0/IaC-dcos/README.md

  - Internet gateway

 #### Pre-requisites
+- With IaC-Manager or skip to manual steps
+  - Use [IaC-manager](https://github.com/microservices-today/IaC-manager) to create a manager node.
+Then SSH into the manager node and perform the steps for installation.

+- Manual steps
-- An IAM account with administrator privileges.
+  - An IAM account with privileges mentioned [here](https://github.com/microservices-today/IaC-manager#iac-manager-node-jump-server).
-- (skip if you use [IaC-manager][iac-manager]) An existing infrastructure with a VPC, Subnet and instance from where this terraform can be run.
+  - An existing infrastructure with a VPC, Subnet and instance from where this terraform can be run.
     We need the following information prior to starting the script.
     - public_security_group_id
     - public_subnet_id
     - vpc_id
     - key_pair_name
     We have an [Iac-manager][iac-manager] which can do this task.
   - Install terraform in the machine from [here][terraform-install].
 Terraform v0.7.0 or above is required.
 - Public Key Access with Agent support/ Agent Forwarding:

   ```bash
   ssh-add <key_pair_name>.pem
   ssh -A centos@<manager_public_ip>
   ```
-- A hosted zone in AWS Route53 for your domain name.
+- Hosted zone in AWS Route53 for your domain name.
 This is required to create a record for creating a friendly dns name for the load balancer.
   - If you do not want to create a dns name for load balancer, remove the `aws_route53_record` resource from `elb-master.tf`

 #### Steps to install DCOS